Should I Become a Movie Director?

 Step 2: Earn a Degree

-- Work at an internship.
-Most film schools strongly encourage internships within the film industry in order to develop technical skills, understand the ins-and-outs of film production and develop professional contacts.
+Most film schools strongly encourage internships within the film industry in order to develop technical skills and understand the ins-and-outs of film production.
 Internships can also help students build a network of contacts, which can be essential to career growth in the film industry.

 Step 3: Consider a Graduate Degree